Background results for robust minmax control of linear dynamical systems: Minmax and Maxmin

 So when this inequality achieves equality, that's often called \textit{strong duality.} So the minimax theorem says that continuous functions that are convex-concave on compact sets satisfy strong duality.
 When strong duality is not achieved, we refer to the difference as the \textit{duality gap}, which is positive due to weak duality

-\paragraph{Saddle Points.} In characterizing solutions of these problems, it is useful to define a saddle point of the function $V(u,w)$. \begin{definition}[Saddle point] The point (set) $(u^*, w^*) \subseteq U \times W$ is called a saddle point (set) of $V(\cdot)$ if
+\paragraph{Saddle Points.} In characterizing solutions of these problems, it is useful to define a saddle point for the function $V(u,w)$. \begin{definition}[Saddle point] The point (set) $(u^*, w^*) \subseteq U \times W$ is called a saddle point (set) for $V(\cdot)$ if